oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 ### Prerequisites

-* Obtain access to the environment covered in preceding lab in this workshop.
+* Obtain access to the environment covered in preceding workshop.

 ## Task 1: Identify resources that are down across the enterprise